BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 contam_prev05

  ```
-Based on these results, how many contaminants were identified ?
-Are the abundant in the dataset ?
+Based on these results, how many contaminants were identified?
+Are they abundant in the dataset?

 <details>
   <summary>See the answer</summary>